geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/managing-users-and-groups/authentication-mode.md

 EU-login requires an ecas-plugin provided by the European Union.
 The ecas plugin is available via [CITnet](https://citnet.tech.ec.europa.eu/CITnet/nexus) for various java containers, such as Tomcat and JBoss.

 For tomcat, add two files to the tomcat lib folder: ecas-tomcat-x.y.z.jar and log4j-x.y.z.jar.
-Inside the lib folder copy two folders from \`eulogin-tomcat-x.y.z-config.zip\`: [org/apache/catalina/authenticator]{.title-ref} and [org/apache/catalina/startup]{.title-ref}.
-The mbeans folder contains a file [mbeans-descriptors.xml]{.title-ref}.
-The startup folder contains a file [Authenticators.properties]{.title-ref}.
+Inside the lib folder copy two folders from **`eulogin-tomcat-x.y.z-config.zip`**: **`org/apache/catalina/authenticator`** and **`org/apache/catalina/startup`**.
+The mbeans folder contains a file **`mbeans-descriptors.xml`**.
+The startup folder contains a file **`Authenticators.properties`**.
 Verify that the JDK trusts the [ECAS certificates](https://webgate.ec.europa.eu/CITnet/confluence/display/IAM/Downloads-Certificates) else import them on the keystore of the JVM.

-The EU Login configuration is defined in `WEB-INF/config-security/config-security.properties`.
-You can configure your environment by updating the previous file or by defining property overrides in the file `WEB-INF/config-security/config-security-overrides.properties`:
+The EU Login configuration is defined in **`WEB-INF/config-security/config-security.properties`**.
+You can configure your environment by updating the previous file or by defining property overrides in the file **`WEB-INF/config-security/config-security-overrides.properties`**:

 ``` text
 cas.baseURL=https://webgate.ec.europa.eu/cas